 Based on my observation, fewer scrap metals mean fewer price rates.
 That means that taking a few pieces of scraps to the scrap yard affects the price negatively.
 In the same vein, having a large number of scraps to sell would also increase the price of these metal scraps.

-- Broken electronics like laptops, hard drives, etc.
+- Old or broken electronics like computers, laptops, hard drives, televisions, etc.

 - Old bed frames.